replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 <table>
   <tr>
-    <th>Desription</th>
+    <th>Description</th>
-    <td><p>An optional array of strings that reference images to be included in air gap bundles and pushed to the local registry during installation.</p>
+    <td><p>An array of strings that reference images to be included in air gap bundles and pushed to the local registry during installation.</p>
-    <p>While the Replicated app manager detects images from the PodSpecs in the application, some applications (Operators) may need to include additional images that will not be referenced until runtime.
+    <p>The app manager detects images from the PodSpecs in the application.
+Some applications, such as Operators, might need to include additional images that are not referenced until runtime.
 For more information, see <a href="/vendor/operator-defining-additional-images">Defining Additional Images</a>.
     </p></td>
   </tr>
   <tr>